Toggle: English / Spanish

 - Problems with the nervous system and muscles (seizures, mental disturbances, nerve damage)

-Attacks can occur suddenly, usually with severe abdominal pain followed by vomiting and constipation.
+Attacks can occur suddenly.
+They often start with severe abdominal pain followed by vomiting and constipation.
 Being out in the sun can cause pain, sensations of heat, blistering, and skin redness and swelling.
 Blisters heal slowly, often with scarring or skin color changes.
-They may be disfiguring.
+The scarring may be disfiguring.
 Urine may turn red or brown after an attack.

 - Muscle pain